manbirmarwah/OpenEDU/README.md

 3. [5 Minutes Engineering](https://www.youtube.com/channel/UCyHta2dyCTkf29AB67AYn7A)
 4. [NPTEL](https://www.youtube.com/channel/UC640y4UvDAlya_WOj5U4pfA)
 5. [Abdul Bari](https://www.youtube.com/channel/UCZCFT11CWBi3MHNlGf019nw)
-*Feel free to add more to the list!* :100:
+...*feel free to add more to the list!* :100:

 ## Wish to contribute to this repository?
-Notes, eBooks, or any type of learning resources are welcome for contribution to this repository so that students from across the :earth_asia: could be benefitted.
+Notes, eBooks, or any type of learning resources are welcome for contribution to this repository so that students from across the :earth_asia: could be benefited.
 Here are the steps to help you along :scroll:

 ### 1. Fork this repository :fork_and_knife:
 You can get your own fork/copy of [OpenEDU](https://github.com/marwahmanbir/OpenEDU) by using the <a href="https://github.com/marwahmanbir/OpenEDU/new/master?readme=1#fork-destination-box"><kbd><b>Fork</b></kbd></a> button or clicking [here](https://github.com/marwahmanbir/OpenEDU/new/master?readme=1#fork-destination-box).